Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-We retrieve from the NSRDB\footnote{dataset available at \url{https://nsrdb.nrel.gov/}} website 2017 and 2018 bi-hourly solar radiation data, collected every day from sensors across different states and cities in the US.
+We retrieve from the NSRDB\footnote{dataset available at \url{https://nsrdb.nrel.gov/}} website 2017 and 2018 bi-hourly solar radiation data collected every day from sensors across different states and cities in the US.
 Sensors can be located using longitudes and latitudes.
-The 2017 data are used for estimating $\boldsymbol \beta$ in our model and 2018 for sequential prediction.
-Specifically, we collect three sets of such data: two uniform 3-by-3 grids of data, which center at downtown Atlanta or downtown Los Angeles and each pair of grids points (i.e., sensors) with the same longitude and latitude are separated by 0.076-degree (5 miles), and a non-uniform set of 10 downtown data across different cities\footnote{Complete list of cities: Fremont, Milpitas, Mountain View, North San Jose, Palo Alto, Redwood City, San Mateo, Santa Clara, South San Jose, Sunnyvale} in California.
-We choose these places because of the weather differences among them.
-Thus we can demonstrate the flexibility of our model.
+The 2017 data are used for estimating parameters in our model, and the 2018 data are used for sequential prediction and model performance assessment.
+Specifically, we collect three sets of such data: two uniform 3-by-3 grids of data, which center at downtown Atlanta or at downtown Los Angeles and each pair of grids points (i.e., sensors) with the same longitude and latitude are separated by 0.076-degree (5 miles), and a non-uniform set of 10 downtown data across different cities\footnote{Complete list of cities: Fremont, Milpitas, Mountain View, North San Jose, Palo Alto, Redwood City, San Mateo, Santa Clara, South San Jose, Sunnyvale} in California.
+We choose these places because of the weather differences to demonstrate our model's flexibility.
 We visualize the two sets of sensor locations on the map in Figure \ref{fig:5_1_mapview}.

-We briefly describe the structure of these data: there are 48 recordings at a location for any given day so that two consecutive recordings are 30 minutes apart.
-Each bi-hourly recording contains a row of radiation values, including Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI), and Diffuse Horizontal Irradiance (DHI), which reflect radiation levels, and various other features such as wind speed, temperature, solar zenith angle, etc. Since the GHI is correlated with the other two metrics as:
+We also briefly describe the structure of these data: there are 48 \textit{raw radiation} recordings at a location on any given day, so two consecutive recordings are 30 minutes apart.
+Each bi-hourly recording contains a row of radiation values, including Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI), and Diffuse Horizontal Irradiance (DHI) all of which reflect radiation levels.
+Other features such as wind speed, temperature, and solar zenith angle are available.
+Since the GHI is correlated with the other two metrics as $\text{GHI} =\text{DNI} \cdot \cos(\theta) + \text{DHI}$, where $\theta$ is the solar zenith angle, we decide to only model ramping events based on GHI values.

-where $\theta$ is the solar zenith angle, we use GHI mainly to extract single-state and multi-state abnormal events as follows: we define $\{x_{tk}\}$ as the set of daily average of solar radiations at day $t, 1\leq t \leq 365$ and $1\leq k \leq 9$ for Atlanta or Los Angeles or $1\leq k \leq 10$ for California.
-Then, we use the technique in Section \ref{sec:setup_abnormal_gen} to extract $\{\omega_{tk}\}$.
-How we pick the parameters are described in Section \ref{sec:hyper}.

-Before modeling, we visualize and compare the trends of 2017 GHI values in Atlanta, Palo Alto (Northern California), Los Angeles (South California).
-The trends of 2017 DHI and DNI are similar.
-We provide a set of three raw GHI plots at 8:30 am, 12:00 pm, and 16:30 pm over the whole year.
-Figure \ref{fig:5_1_raw_houly_data} shows volatile fluctuations in daily recordings at a specific time, with similar peak values during June till August.
-In particular, GHI values in Californian cities are typically higher than that in Atlanta during mornings but generally are lower during late afternoons.